Colac Herald: Ahead of the Game

 Ahead of the Game is a reoccurring segment of the Colac Herald that focuses on local sport around the district.
 It was originally produced as an individual and separate magazine that would be released at the beginning of the sporting year covering all local sport.
 In 2025 it was switched from magazine format and instead released as a feature within the Colac Herald's main publication.

 Game On!

-Game On! is produced as a weekly web series on the Colac Herald's YouTube channel, and is hosted by sport journalists Louis Darcy, Cooper Hayes and Jamie Beale.
+Game On! was produced as a weekly web series on the Colac Herald's YouTube channel during 2025, and was hosted by sport journalists Louis Darcy, Cooper Hayes and Jamie Beale.

 The current Game On!
-YouTube series is a revival of a previous digital sport series called Sports Mash created by the Colac Herald and first aired on 6, Dec, 2011 under a separate YouTube channel.
+YouTube series is a revival of a previous digital sport series called Sports Mash created by the Colac Herald that first aired on 6, Dec, 2011 under a separate YouTube channel.